gilben1/dicebot/README.md

 Any user can type `dicebot: roll $DICECOMBO` Alternatively, users can type `!roll $DICECOMBO`

+# Private Message Usage
+The same commands can be found in when private messaging dicebot

 # Dice Combinations
 Dice combinations are `+` separated.
 They can be of three different formats:
 ```